 The City's contracted engineering consultant provided survey results for the segment of the Gardiner Expressway east of Jarvis Street to the Don Roadway.
-These results confirm an earlier assessment that the Gardiner deck area east of Jarvis Street requires rehabilitation in advance of other areas.
+These results confirm an earlier assessment that the Gardiner deck area east of Jarvis Street requires rehabilitation.

-Engineering and Construction Services staff has initiated detailed design and preparation of an interim repair contract for the Jarvis Street to Don Roadway segment of the Gardiner that is also the subject of the EA.
 In spring of 2013, City Council authorized the completion of interim repairs on the eastern portion of the Gardiner, deferring the scheduled full deck replacement until the EA is completed.